opensource-observer/oso/apps/docs/blog/2024-10-24-rf5-ballot-box/index.md

 The reward function was similar to the one used for RF3 and RF4, which relied on median scores and a normalization algorithm.

-Once again, you can find all the official details about the round [here](<[here](https://gov.optimism.io/t/retro-funding-5-op-stack-round-details/8612)>).
+Once again, you can find all the official details about the round [here](https://gov.optimism.io/t/retro-funding-5-op-stack-round-details/8612).

 ## Overall observations

-We’ve written [several previous "opening up the ballot box" posts](https://docs.opensource.observer/blog/rf4-ballot-box) as well as a longer standalone post about [the significance](https://docs.opensource.observer/blog/levels-of-the-game) of the reward distribution curve, i.e., the power law vs the peanut butter spread.
+We’ve written [several prior "opening up the ballot box" posts](https://docs.opensource.observer/blog/rf4-ballot-box) as well as a longer standalone post about [the significance](https://docs.opensource.observer/blog/levels-of-the-game) of the reward distribution curve.

+We think the distribution curve is an important signal for builders.
+It communicates the reward for being a top project vs a middle project.
+It should motivate builders to aim for creating huge impact, and it should give them a sense of how much they can expect to receive if they do.

+Unfortunately, the RF5 curve doesn't provide a very clear signal in our view.

-### The distribution curve was pretty flat
+### The RF5 distribution curve is pretty flat

-If you've read these, then you will recognize that the Retro Funding 5 distribution is a nice chunky peanut butter spread.
+The Retro Funding 5 distribution is what we refer to as "peanut butter spread": flat and chunky.

 ![](./03-rf5-distro.png)

 This was the flattest distribution yet.
 The top project, go-ethereum, received 235K OP (2.9% of the total).
 The median project received 93K.
 Even the lowest ranked project received 37K, which was more than 70% of projects received in Round 4.
+This made a good round for “average” projects.

 In [Round 4](https://docs.opensource.observer/blog/rf4-ballot-box), there was a steep power law distribution.
 This was likely the result of the [metrics-based voting](https://docs.opensource.observer/blog/impact-metrics-rf4), as top projects often had orders of magnitude more impact according to the metrics.
 The top projects were capped at 500K OP (2% of the total).
 The median project received 13K OP.